 Measure twice, cut once.
 This is an important rule for businesses to live by.
 That's why the contract review step is highly important.
 Without using CLM software, contracts can get lost and the review can get delayed if reviewers aren't organized and on top of their game.
-By using CLM software, you can have workflows set up that automatically notify people when a contract needs to be reviewed so the process can flow smoothly.
+By using CLM software, you can have workflows set up that automatically notify people when a contract needs to be reviewed so the contract process flow smoothly.

 A major part of getting contracts approved is that they get to the right people in a fast enough amount of time.
 By not using CLM software, you risk the process getting slowed down.
-Using CLM software, you can build automatic workflows that assign contracts to where they need to go throughout the process.
+Using CLM software, you can build automatic contract process flows that assign contracts to where they need to go throughout the process.
 As opposed to having contracts be sent manually, contracts at this stage will be automatically sent to the right people so they can approve it.

 The world is constantly on the move, and you should be doing your best to keep up with it.
 Contract execution should be quick and mobile.
 By using CLM software, you can set up workflows that make it easy to execute a contract.
 E-signature integration makes it so that contracts don't have to be printed out or faxed.
 They can just be sent over email, signed, and returned to your company within minutes - saving everyone time and money.